danielrcollins1/OED-Expanded/x-additional-material.md

 Alternatives rules for helmets, should tracking 1 in 6 attacks prove difficult at the table.

-**Option 1**: A helmet gives a 1 point bonus to AC (up to AC 7).
-If a suit of heavy armor is worn, then a helmet is also required or else a 1 point penalty to AC is applied.
+**Helmets**: For each armor type, the listed AC assumes the use of a helmet.
+If a helmet is not worn, then a 1 point penalty to AC is applied.

-**Option 2**: A worn helmet will negate critical hits, rendering it a normal hit.

-### Shields

-In addition to the normal bonus, any time you take damage that would reduce you to 0 HP or below, you can opt instead to sacrifice your shield, to stay at 1 HP.
-The shield is shattered and must be discarded.

-* Note: At Judge’s discretion, magic shields instead lose one plus or ability permanently instead.*

 ### Wizard Staff